ptsteadman/notebook/essays/gray-man-style.md

 run" be a dangerous predator?
 In Katrina, when shit really hit the fan, many civilians with weapons and guns ended up being predators, not potential prey.

-Being a white gray man works, because it allows a white man to hide their weapons and supplies, but still be considered a victim worthy of assistance.
+Being a *white* gray man works, because it allows a white man to hide his or her weapons and supplies, but still be considered a victim worthy of assistance.

-The little advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
+The advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
 One writer points to a Vice article where two British men discover that "Hi-Vis Vests Get You Into Everything For Free".
 [26]

-So, while the political left or humanitarians might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool, at least in the American context.
+So, while the political left might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool.
 At best, I think the gray man could be a good identity for someone sick of competing in the attention economy, and would rather focus on the meaning economy.
+Finally, almost every gray man article mentions the importance of also being gray online by attempting to use social media in the most normal way possible.
+Being cybergray would be a good strategy for someone planning to commit cyberviolence.

 ---